sarthak268/sarthak268.github.io/_pages/reality_rovelli.md

 ---
 layout:     page
-title:      Paul Graham Essays
+title:      Reality is not what it seems by Carlo Rovelli

-permalink:  /bookshelf/paul_graham/
+permalink:  /bookshelf/reality_rovelli/
 ---

 <style type="text/css">